-Finnish sculptor Miina Äkkijyrkkä was born in 1949 in rural eastern Finland, Finnish artist Miina Äkkijyrkkä was surrounded by cows from an early age.
+Finnish sculptor Miina Äkkijyrkkä was born in 1949 in Iisalmi, rural eastern Finland, She was surrounded by cows from an early age.
 "My mother used to put me in the cow pen because I was a real handful as a child.
 So the cows and calves became my friends and family," she says.

-Today she is one of Finland's most well-known artists, with an award-winning body of work mostly focusing on her beloved cattle. Äkkijyrkkä's huge metal cow statues made from recycled vehicles are now landmarks in many Finnish cities.
+Today she is one of Finland's most well-known sculptors, with an award-winning body of work mostly focusing on her beloved cattle. Äkkijyrkkä's huge metal cow statues made from recycled vehicles are now landmarks in many Finnish cities.
 Her paintings, drawings and sculptures have been exhibited internationally.